 For the last eight decades, initially as the Indian Forest College (1938 to 1987) and later as I.G.
 National Forest Academy (1987 onwards), this institute has been responsible for professional capacity building at the top levels of the forestry cadre of the civil services in India.
-It has beenimparting the core professional trainings and organizing shared learning engagements – from the embryonic phase in the Indian Forest Service to stages at various maturity levels co-timed with transitions from field execution responsibilities to supervisory functions and later at policy & planning roles in strategic, programmatic and governance at the state and national levels.
+It has been imparting the core professional trainings to the probationers of the Indian Forest Service in the embryonic phase.
+The academy has also been organizing shared learning engagements for the IFS officers at various maturity levels co-timed with transitions in their career - from field execution responsibilities to supervisory functions and later at policy & planning roles at the state and national levels in the strategic, programmatic and governance areas.

-The responsibilities and roles of the foresters in general and the Indian Forest Service cadre in particular, in steering functions have changed from forest estate and asset administration to their conservation, restoration, rehabilitation and sustainable wise use, reckoning the multi-dimensional significant functions of the forests and wildlife.
+The responsibilities and roles of the foresters in general and the Indian Forest Service cadre in particular, in steering functions have changed from forest estate and asset administration to their conservation, restoration, rehabilitation, sustainable wise use reckoning the multiple functions of the forests and wildlife.
 The forests and wildlife are subject to diverse contexts and dynamic scenarios, on many occasions beset with competing and conflicting perceptions and demands.
 The management and exploitation of natural resources including forests are also determined in the given contexts of the growth of population, the past and future trajectory of social, economic and other developments in the country, in which the foresters and IFS are also key stakeholders and influential partners.
 The dilemmas and conundrum of development-conservation dual have to be comprehended and resolved in the best feasible manner in coherence with now established operational framework of sustainable development.
-In this regard, a robust sensitive and responsive cadre of the forestry services have to play the crucial and transformative roles for effective sharing of wisdom, advocacy, communication and facilitation for other key or major stakeholders – community, state organs, the capital and corporate sector, the media and the civil society.
+In this regard, a robust and yet sensitive and responsive cadre of the forestry services have to play the crucial and transformative roles for effective sharing of wisdom, advocacy, communication and facilitation for other key or major stakeholders – community, state organs, the capital and corporate sector, the media and the civil society.
 Such roles are in addition to the conventional regulating, enforcing and conservationist functions.
 The human equity and inclusiveness components of sustainable development have also to be accorded substantial rightful space in the governance and administrative functions dealing with forests and wildlife and their attendant human dimensions.

 The academy has always been bestowed with guidance and support of Government of India – MoEF&CC, its other institutes and organizations, and other ministries and organizations in successful performance of its mandated tasks and rendering progressive accomplishments.
 Cooperation and support of the State Forest Departments have always been forthcoming in all spheres - participation of the trainees, training field tours, on-job trainings and the enlightening feedback and assessments.